Q: What is "on-orbit satellite servicing"?

 Q: The Robotic Refueling Mission uses the International Space Station's "Dextre" robot.
 What was Dextre built to do?

 A: "Dextre," http://www.asc-csa.gc.ca/eng/iss/dextre/ the International Space Station's twin-armed Canadian robotic "handyman," was developed by the Canadian Space Agency to perform delicate assembly and maintenance tasks on the station's exterior.
 Dextre serves as an extension of station's 57-foot-long (17.6 meter) robotic arm, Canadarm2.

 Q: How did NASA decide on RRM's tasks?

 A: RRM is designed to demonstrate the tasks necessary to refuel and repair a satellite that wasn't built with servicing in mind.
 Think of all the steps you take to refuel your car.
 It's simple enough on the ground, but much more complex when you're performing the same sort of tasks by remote control in space-using a lengthy robotic arm, peering through small cameras, and dealing with harsh on-orbit lighting on a cap that is triple-wired shut.
-RRM lets NASA practice servicing activities in space before they would be done "for real" on a potential future robotic servicing mission.
+RRM lets NASA practice servicing activities in space before they would be done "for real" on a potential future Notional Robotic Servicing Mission.
 It also gives NASA an opportunity to practice other general robotic servicing operations.